mirage/mirage-www/tmpl/blog/xen-block-devices-with-mirage.md

 However Mirage is great for more than simply building Xen kernels.
-In this post I'll describe how I've been using Mirage to create experimental virtual disk devices for VMs.
-Mirage lets me easily experiment with different backend file formats and protocols, all while writing only type-safe OCaml code, running in userspace.
+In this post I'll describe how I've been using Mirage to create experimental virtual disk devices for existing Xen VMs (which may themselves be Linux, *BSD, Windows or even Mirage kernels).
+The Mirage libraries let me easily experiment with different backend file formats and protocols, all while writing only type-safe OCaml code, which runs in userspace in a normal Linux domain 0.

 *Disk devices under Xen*